baurigae/polar-night/README.md

 ######otherwise

-The screenshot shows indicator icon set from Faba
+The screenshot shows app icons from [Flattr](https://github.com/NitruxSA/flattr-icons)

 The panel transparency is set to 70-ish via Unity Tweak Tool